Lowest momentum transfer & lowest background small-angle neutron scattering instrument

 D11 is the archetype of a long, pinhole geometry instrument for small angle neutron scattering (SANS), designed for the study of large scale structures in soft matter systems, chemistry, biology, solid state physics and materials science.

-This instrument is being heavily overhauled within the Endurance Phase II programme.
+This instrument is being heavily overhauled within the Endurance Phase II programme, and will be back in operation in summer 2024.

 It has received a new 3He multi-tube (Reuter-Stokes) detector of 256 tubes in January 2021, totalling 2 m² of detection area.

-In 2022 and 2023, a new channel ("doigt de gant") for the extraction of neutrons and a new primary guide (H15) will be installed, as well as an entirely new collimation for D11, whose operation should restart in Spring 2024.
+In 2022 and 2023, a new channel ("doigt de gant") for the extraction of neutrons and a new primary guide (H15) will be installed, as well as an entirely new collimation for D11.

 An increased brilliance by a factor 2-3 is expected, allowing faster acquisitions and better statistics.
 An elliptically-shaped focusing end-of-guide will allow a 10-fold increase in flux at short detector distances for samples with challenging coherent-to-incoherent signal, such as occurs in contrast-variation SANS (CV-SANS), especially for biological samples.
 The new collimation features 35 m of absorbing tubes, ~70 sintered B4C frames, four motorized slits + 3 XY multi-holes diaphragms in 10B4C to have full control over the beam shape including when gravity plays a role and guarantee the smallest achievable background for low angle measurements.